-Most of the children with IDD who get services and supports live with their families.
-The Child Family Survey provides a way for these families to comment on whether their family and their child with IDD are being supported to live a good life and to make choices about who supports them.
-It is important to know if family caregivers believe they are getting needed support from staff and their case managers and whether they can get in contact with staff and the case manager if they have problems.
-Families should also be able choose the staff who work with their child and they should be able to change their staff and case manager if they are not satisfied.
-Feedback from families on these issues can be shared with state officials (like a governor or mayor) in order to inform policy making and to increase staff and case manager responsiveness.
+When family members with IDD move out of their family homes, parents and other family members continue to be concerned about whether their well-being and whether their needs are being met.
+The Family Guardian Survey provides a way for these families to comment on whether their family member is being supported to live a good life and to make choices about who supports them.
+It is important to know if families believe their family member is getting needed support from staff and their case managers and whether they can get in contact with staff and the case manager when they need to.
+Families also respond to questions about whether their family member can change their staff and case manager/service coordinator if they are not satisfied.
+This information can be shared with state officials (like a governor or mayor) in order to inform policy making and quality improvement.